onap/vnfrqts-requirements/docs/Chapter7.rst

-This section addresses data collection and event processing functionality that is directly dependent on the interfaces provided by the VNFs’ APIs.
+This section addresses data collection and event processing functionality that is directly dependent on the interfaces provided by the VNFsâ€™ APIs.
 These can be in the form of asynchronous interfaces for event, fault notifications, and autonomous data streams.
 They can also be synchronous interfaces for on-demand requests to retrieve various performance, usage, and other event information.